-6-III.E.
-PRORATED ASSISTANCE FOR MIXED FAMILIES [24 CFR 5.520]
+6-III.D.
+PRORATED RENT FOR MIXED FAMILIES [24 CFR 5.520]

 HUD regulations prohibit assistance to ineligible family members.
 A mixed family is one that includes at least one U.S. citizen or eligible immigrant and any number of ineligible family members.
-COC must prorate the assistance provided to a mixed family.
-COC will first determine assistance as if all family members were eligible and then prorate the assistance based upon the percentage of family members that actually are eligible.
-For example, if COC subsidy for a family is calculated at \$500 and two of four family members are ineligible, COC subsidy would be reduced to \$250.
+Except for non-public housing over income families, COC must prorate the assistance provided to a mixed family.
+COC will first determine TTP as if all family members were eligible and then prorate the rent based upon the number of family members that actually are eligible.
+To do this, COC must: